tangiblemode presents the 3D-audiobook series.

 As we understand it, this audible experience seems to run out of light in the middle of a room you already knew or even in a room you visit for the first time.
 Suddenly, you discover that you have ears –you hardly knew– and that your senses of orientation and memory must be readjusted.
 A certain disorientation is a poetic factor that we explore here.
 And, yes, the sudden absence of light generates the strong impression that you are alone and you have to “listen” alone.
 Every literary experience is necessarily an individual act.
 To think that it can be shared is probably a visual hallucination of the highest order…

 If you are a publisher, we invite you to contact us to exchange any kind of ideas or initiatives as well as to form alliances.
 There are many possibilities.
-If you are an author in Spanish or English, we invite you to visit our informative space for authors, where we outline the types of professional relationships that we can establish together.
+If you are an author in English, Catalan, Spanish, French or Portuguese, we invite you to visit our informative space for authors, where we outline the types of professional relationships that we can establish together.
 If you are a reader and are willing to explore new possibilities and expand your relationship with literature, we invite you to follow the evolutions of this catalogue of 3D audiobooks.
 The first two titles of our catalogue are already accessible in preview format.
 Email us to get your access code for a first listening experience.
 If you want, share your first impressions with us.

-The 3D audiobooks will be published in audiobook-app format and available for download in the App Stores and Google Play.
+The 3D-audiobooks will be published in audiobook-app format and available for download in the App Stores and Google Play.

 The full features of the audiobook-APP include: